Former Walter Reed Army Medical Center in Northwest Washington in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 Lieutenant General Heaton served as commanding officer at WRAMC from 1953 to 1959 and was later appointed surgeon general of the Army.
 In 1994, the New Hospital at WRAMC was rededicated in his honor as the Heaton Pavilion.

-This view of the original Main Hospital constructed in 1909 and the modern New Hospital constructed in 1977, to the north, reflects the juxtaposition of traditional values of permanence, elegance, and stability that served to establish medicine as critical to the mission of the Army, and the modern
+This view of the original Main Hospital constructed in 1909 and the modern New Hospital constructed in 1977, to the north, reflects the juxtaposition of traditional values of permanence, elegance, and stability that served to establish medicine as critical to the mission of the Army, and the modern need to re-centralize hospital functions from individual wards across the campus.

-Photographed By Allen C. Browne, March 18, 2023
+Photographed by Allen C. Browne, March 18, 2023

 4. General Heaton